cancel-ge/cancel/README.md

 A platform for documenting and exposing companies, public figures, and entities affiliated with the current [de facto government](https://www.csce.gov/press-releases/chairman-wilson-and-ranking-member-cohen-express-their-solidarity-with-the-georgian-people/) of Georgia, or those failing to take actions to distance themselves from it, particularly in regard to their stance on Georgian EU membership aspirations.

+_Cancel culture allows marginalized people to seek accountability where the justice system fails._

 ---

 ## ☕ Support the Project